mcagriaksoy/advanced_modern_cpp_examples/README.md

 Run your programs again, but this time enter some duplicate words.

+## 8- Virtual Function

+Write an inheritance hierarchy with three classes: Base, Child and Grandchild.
+Do not define any constructors or data members for these classes.

+Child inherits from Base and Grandchild inherits from Child.

+Give each class a print() member function which prints out the name of the class

+Write a print_class() function which takes a Base argument by value

+Create an object of each class and pass it to a call to print_class()

+Implement the program as described.
+Explain your results.

+Change the print() member function to be virtual.

+Run the program again and explain your results.

+Change print_function() so that its argument is passed by reference.

+Run the program again and explain your results.

+Add an integer member to the Base class.
+Give the Base class a constructor which initializes this member from its argument.

+Change the program so that the Base, Child and Grandchild objects are created using this argument.

+Why does the program not compile?

+What is the best way to solve this problem?

 ## [Addiational Example 1 from Hackerrank] Adding Shapes Example

 Implement 3 classes: Shapes, Circle, and Square.
 Class Circle contains a public variable radius.
 Class Square contains a public variable side.
 Class Shapes holds multiple circles and squares.
 It includes: - set<int> circles radius: the radii of the circles it holds - set<int> squares side: the sides of the squares it holds